philipce/nifty/README.md

 - Execute your program from the repository root with `./build/$(uname)/run`

 ### Usage

+TODO: Update this to point to nifty demo repo

 Here's a simple example of Nifty in action!